The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Key tasks

-- Canada Post forwarding, utilities, banks, government
+- Canada Post forwarding, utilities, health card, licence, CRA

 - Focus